Work Get the Job

-Resume design is important, especially in certain industries.
-An appropriate resume in advertising, for example, might look out of place in accounting.
-Recruiters in every industry, however, value clean, uncluttered resumes.
-Spend some time looking at sample resumes online.
+If you don’t have access to career services, spend time looking at sample resumes online.
 Do a search for “[your field] resume [current year].”
-Notice how formatting, font, color, graphics, and spacing can have a huge impact on resume readability and credibility.
-Be sure you design your resume to make it easy for the reader to access key pieces of information, such as keywords, job titles, and dates.
+As we discussed in Chapter 5: FORMAT, notice how formatting, font, color, graphics, and spacing have huge impact on resume readability and credibility.
+Design your resume to make it easy for the reader to access key pieces of information, such as keywords, job titles, and dates.

 Remember that your resume may first be viewed on the recruiter’s handheld device.
 Check to see how your resume looks in a small format.
 Keep your paragraphs and sections short.
-Choose great fonts.
-Use clear headings, color, icons, and logos.
+Choose standard fonts—this isn’t the time to be experimental or cute.
+Use clear headings and maybe one accent color if appropriate for your target industry.
 Save as a PDF so your formatting is stable on any platform.

 Do a search for “[your field] resume [current year].”
 Notice how formatting, font, color, graphics, and spacing can have a huge impact on resume readability and credibility.

-If you don’t have much pertinent work experience, highlight your education section by listing accomplishments like
+If you don’t have much pertinent work experience, highlight your education by listing academic accomplishments like

 The rest of your resume will be a listing of your work experience in reverse chronological order.
-Of course you’ll list any paid work that relates to your target job or demonstrates your key skills, but include unpaid work if your responsibilities or accomplishments were substantial.
+List any paid work that relates to your target job or demonstrates your key skills.
+Include unpaid work if your responsibilities or accomplishments are relevant.
 Experiences like organizing a large event, running a donation drive, or being part of club leadership can all be valuable in demonstrating what you bring to a job.